Deep Researcher (User-Guided)

 Python owns the control flow — not the LLM

-The ResearchManager class orchestrates all agents via explicit Runner.run() calls.
-Results are passed between stages as Python variables — there is no agent-to-agent communication, no handoffs, and no LLM making decisions about what happens next.
-This makes the pipeline deterministic, easy to debug, and straightforward to extend with new steps.
+The ResearchOrchestrator class manages all agents via explicit Runner.run() calls.
+Results are passed between stages as typed Python objects — there is no agent-to-agent communication and no LLM deciding what happens next.
+The loop condition, early-exit logic, and handoff to the writer are all Python code, making the pipeline predictable, debuggable, and easy to extend.

 Parallel search execution via asyncio

 All 5 search queries run concurrently using asyncio.create_task(), reducing total search time to the duration of the slowest single search rather than the sum of all five.
-Each SearchAgent instance is independent — a failed search does not block the others.
+Each SearchAgent instance is independent — a failed search is silently dropped and does not block the others from completing.

 Tech Stack